the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

  - Implementation: The physical layer is always implemented in hardware.
 - Layer 2 - the `data link layer` also called the `medium access control (MAC)` layer.
   - Functionality: Layer 2 is in charge of a `local area network (LAN)` - it’s restricted to a geographical area like your home, a cafe hotspot, a hallway in a building - at most a whole building or campus.
 Layer 2 communication is unreliable: messages can get garbled in transit due to electronic or radio interference - in which case they get silently dropped.
   - Protocol: The most common layer 2 protocols are WiFi (wireless) and Ethernet (over wires).
-I
-  - mplementation: Layer 2 is implemented either as hardware or “firmware” - software burned into the network interface cards (NICs).
+  - Implementation: Layer 2 is implemented either as hardware or “firmware” - software burned into the network interface cards (NICs).
  - Layer 3 - the `network layer`
    - Functionality: Responsible for connecting millions of LANs into one giant wide-area network which is the Internet.
 It’s like the postal system, moving messages (called packets) from senders to receivers.
 And like the postal system, it’s also unreliable: packet delivery is done on a best-effort basis: if there is congestion en-route (an Internet traffic jam), packets get dropped.
 Protocol: the Internet the network layer uses the Internet Protocol (IP).Implementation:  IP is usually implemented in software as part of the operating system of the connected devices, and also in the infrastructure devices called routers that are the Internet’s postal workers.
 - Layer 4 - the `transport layer`